 Of course, dozens of additional variables influence a metal roof’s longevity, which we’ll outline in this post.

-Metal Roof Life Expectancy by Type
+Metal Roofing Life Expectancy by Type

 So, let’s take a brief look at each one and their average life expectancy: